 Hire the Help and Head Out

-If you've recently relocated to San Jose and looking for a housekeeping service, then Anita's Housekeeping Referal Agency is your local expert.
-There's nothing worse than being new to an area, but being bogged down by housework.
-Anita's offers you the chance to book and hire the help you need and head out and explore, instead!
+If you’ve recently relocated to San Jose and looking for a housekeeping service, then use Anita’s to find a licensed and screened local expert to help you.
+There’s nothing worse than being new to an area, but being bogged down by housework.
+Anita’s can help you book the help you need so you can head out and explore, instead!